Children’s Books to Commemorate Martin Luther King, Jr.

 Whenever I hear anything about Martin Luther King I’m almost always moved to tears.
 It’s a pathetic understatement to mention how influential he was/is, how full of purpose and resolve, how he literally made the world a better place.

 We often hear the phrase “things will never change” and “hopeless” a great deal and it’s very easy to believe it (especially in today’s political and social climate).
 But I can’t help but think how much damage a person can do by saying those words.
 They get tossed around so casually, and I wonder exactly how many times MLK must have heard them during his lifetime.
 Did he ever waver?
 Was he ever deterred?
 He orchestrated monumental events in Selma, in Birmingham, in Atlanta… but how many never happened because a seed of doubt was planted by the friendly neighborhood hate group, or worse – a well-meaning friend?

-In Dr. King I have learned that it is feasible for one person, in the span of a very few decades, to change the entire world.
+In Dr. King I have learned that it is feasible for one person, in the span of a very few years, to change the entire world.
 Do you have any idea how much hope a thought like that can give?
 It lifts me up.
 It makes me.
 Dig.
 In.
 I’m not trying to dream a dream for a whole nation or instill in the world a sense of social justice and equality.
 But I AM trying to raise my boys that way.
 And be a good spouse and a good friend.
 And work hard in a community I love.

 A little well-timed hope can come in handy…